 Our Analysis and Test Results

 This contender is a lightweight, versatile trunk mount rack that will fit a broad range of vehicles.
-It can carry two bikes and utilizes quick release rubber straps to secure bikes to the frame.
+It can carry two bikes and utilizes quick release ladder straps to secure bikes to the frame.

 Ease of Everyday Use